TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationEditor/Index.rst

-In case the reference you insert is not coming from your documentation (that is, you are referencing another chapter or section) but is a cross-reference to another document, the Intersphinx mapping of your configuration file ``Settings.yml`` will be automatically updated.
+In case the reference you insert is not coming from your documentation (that is, you are referencing another chapter or section) but is a cross-reference to another document, the Intersphinx mapping of your configuration file ``Settings.yml`` will be automatically updated in order for the rendering to succeed.
 You may want to read section :ref:`docs-typo3-org-crosslink` for additional information.